metacpan/metacpan-cpan-extracted/distros/M/Mojo-IOLoop-ReadWriteProcess/README.md

     my $p = process()->enable_subreaper;

 Mark the current process (not the child) as subreaper.
-This is used typically if you want to mark further childs as subreapers inside other forks.
+This is used typically if you want to mark further children as subreapers inside other forks.

     my $master_p = process(
       sub {